tangshuang/react-immut/README.md

     fnB() {},
   },
 }, {
-  store, // use you use a custom store, you should must pass this parameter })
+  // store, // use you use a custom store, you should must pass this parameter
+  hooks: false, // notice here
+})

 const mapStateToProps = (state) => {